 Lucky for all of us, I took pics of my results so you can see it for yourself before you try it.

-Does boiling water kill ants?
+You just pour boiling water on ants?

 Yes!
 Yes, it really truly does!
 That’s all it takes.